nih-cfde/use-case-library-build/README.md

 * provide brief instructions for Team Copper people
 * request specific help

-* add comments about where files are coming from
-* link in idents in markdown descriptions
-* add next, previous?
 * KC6
 * get COPD in there/ask Team Carbon
 * add an ordering option to the YAML header (lexicographic)

+* add comments about where files are coming from
+* link in idents in markdown descriptions
+* add next, previous links.

 ## TODO medium term:
 * create an "errors" output page